Pirsig/KSAEA/Readme.txt

-Kerbal Space and Atmospheric Exploration Agency Tech Tree and Science Rebalance
+Kerbal Space and Atmospheric Exploration Agency Tech Tree and Game Rebalance

 So what is it?

-This is a set of Module Manager configs designed to make the game a bit more challenging and to change the tech tree progress into something more loosely realistic, starting with aircraft and introducing probes earlier than stock.
-You can skip the aircraft portion if that's no fun for you, all the basic rocket stuff comes within the first two tiers and you can easily acquire the science required without ever leaving the runway/launchpad.
+This is a set of Module Manager configs designed to make the game a bit more challenging and to change the tech tree progress into something more loosely realistic, starting with manned atmospheric flight and small, unkerbaled, suborbital rockets.
-It's cheaty, but I won't tell anyone.

 I also wanted to match parts to nodes in a more logical way.
 Many parts have moved from their stock tiers and nodes or stayed in the same tier but have changed nodes.
 Some nodes also have very few parts or only one when not fleshed out with mods.
 This wasn't originally intentional, but I decided it made sense.
 Some breakthroughs in science have very specific implications, some are very broad and far reaching.

-I also wanted to make use of the extra nodes at the end of the tree.
+I wanted to make use of the extra nodes at the end of the tree as well.
 If you're not aware, Squad has included nodes at the end of the tree that require 1000 science to research, they do not show in R&D unless there's actually parts assigned to them.
-Only the RAPIER engine is up in the this tier if you're running only stock parts.
-As more mod configs are added, the top tier should flesh out more.
+Not all of these nodes are used if you have just stock, but they continue to flesh out as more mods are added.

 Science has also been rebalanced a bit, but total science values are mostly no longer affected by this mod as Squad added the functionality to change this in game with the difficulty settings introduced in .25.
 You get a